 - Bone marrow aspiration, biopsy, or both.
 This involves taking a small amount of bone marrow fluid (aspiration) or solid bone marrow tissue (called a core biopsy).
 The fluid or tissue is examined for the number, size, and maturity of blood cells and/or abnormal cells.

 How is anemia in a child treated?

-The treatment for anemia depends on the cause and how severe it is.
+The treatment for anemia depends on the cause.
 Some types do not require treatment.
 Some types may require medicine, blood transfusions, surgery, or stem cell transplants.
 Your child's healthcare provider may refer you to a hematologist.
 This is a specialist in treating blood disorders.
 Treatment may include:

 - Vitamin and mineral drops or pills